msussek/node-red/pvoutput/README.md

-# Upload Data from ioBroker to Pvoutput
+# Upload Data from ioBroker to Pvoutput using Node-RED

 <img src="img/screenshot.png" width=1024 /><br/>